Business Insider Is Hiring A Full-Time Copy Editor

-This person will work full time in Business Insider’s brand-new NYC headquarters, editing copy on screen for grammar, punctuation, spelling, sense, and BI style.
+Business Insider is hiring a Copy Editor to join our newsroom.
+This person will work full-time in BI’s NYC headquarters, monitoring content that goes up on the site and correcting for spelling and grammar errors, as well as other glaring copy issues.

-We are looking for someone who can work quickly and independently, usually without the luxury of querying writers and other editors.

-Attention to detail is necessary, of course, but so is speed and efficiency.
+We’re looking for someone who can spot errors and work incredibly quickly to correct them.
+Attention to detail is necessary, but so is speed and efficiency.

 Requirements:

-In addition, please complete this quick assignment and include it with your cover letter:
+In addition, please complete this quick assignment and include it in the email:

-Choose an article on Business Insider that is in need of further copy editing.
+Choose an article on Business Insider that is in needing of further copy-editing.
 Send along an annotated version of the article with your edits.

 Business Insider Emails & Alerts